Ozone Removes Iron and Manganese

 Ozone oxidation of iron and manganese is an extremely fast reaction.
 In many ozone applications elevated levels of iron and manganese can cause nuisance issues due to soluble iron and manganese inadvertently oxidizing by ozone and dropping out of solution in less than ideal locations.
 If those concerns are what brought you here, keep reading, we will offer helpful tips to mitigate these issues as best as possible.

 Soluble Iron Fe(II) is called ferrous iron.
 Ferrous Iron Fe(II) is oxidized to Ferric Iron Fe(III) by ozone.
 This Ferric Iron Fe(III) will then hydrolyze to form Fe(OH)3 which is a particulate and can be removed by standard filtration.
 The reaction of Ferrous Iron Fe(II) to Ferric Iron Fe(II) consumes 0.43 mg of ozone per mg of Fe(II).
 Iron can also be oxidized by oxygen.
-Due to the oxidation of iron by oxygen, an Ozone System for iron removal may be more efficient that the calculated ozone demand of 0.43 mg ozone per mg iron.
+Due to the oxidation of iron by oxygen, an ozone system for iron removal may be more efficient than the calculated ozone demand of 0.43 mg ozone per mg iron.
 The oxidation of ferrous iron requires only an electron exchange and therefore is a fast reaction.
 The speed of this reaction will typically consume almost all ozone in iron oxidation reaction prior to any manganese oxidation.

 Soluble Manganese Mn(II) is oxidized by ozone to form manganese dioxide MnO2 which is a particulate and can be easily removed by standard filtration.
 This process consumes 0.88 mg of ozone per mg of Manganese Mn(II).
 However, over oxidation of manganese will form soluble permanganate MnO4.
-While permanganate will normally return to manganese dioxide MnO2 over time (20-30 minutes) it is best to design a manganese removal system with the proper ozone dosages and integrate controls to prevent over oxidation.
+While permanganate will normally return to manganese dioxide MnO2 over time (20-30 minutes), it is best to design a manganese removal system with the proper ozone dosages and integrated controls to prevent over oxidation.

 Ozone will oxidize iron and manganese to form insoluble particulates that can easily be filtered from the water.
 Iron and manganese will build up on the filter over time and must be removed from the process water.
 A back-washable filter is highly recommended for these applications.
 Sand filters are widely used for iron and manganese removal due to the simple design and the long lasting filter media.
 In continuous use systems it will be necessary to use two (2) filters in parallel and time the back-wash cycles to occur at opposite times.